pact-foundation/docs.pact.io/website/docs/implementation_guides/rust.md

 ### Building

 To build the libraries in this project, you need a working Rust environment.
 Refer to the [Rust Guide](https://www.rust-lang.org/learn/get-started).
+Requires
+Rust 1.71.0 or later.

 The build tool used is `cargo`.